Pearl in the Palm: Content and style

 The book contains words 414 CPC, according to three powers are divided into nine categories: celestial bodies, celestial images, sky changes, terrestrial bodies, terrestrial images, terrestrial use, human body, human phase, human matters.
-One category is the most extensive content: personnel issues accounts for half of all the content.
+One category is the most extensive content: personnel issues account for half of all the content.

 Each entry contains four elements: from right to left, Tangut phonetics in Chinese, Tangut script, Chinese script, and Chinese phonetics in Tangut.
 The book is important in understanding and interpretation of the now dead Tangut language.